romainfrancois/tie/README.md

 tie
 ===

-The goal of tie is to tie return values from function to
+The goal is to `tie` return values from function to variables.

+This is more of an experiment, The [zeallot](https://github.com/nteetor/zeallot) package is better.

 Example
 -------

-This is a basic example which shows you how to solve a common problem:

 ``` r
 library(tie)